This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Tactile hypersensitivity

-For the above reasons, experts suggest that parents and caregivers utilize a team of professionals to help with the child’s feeding needs and nutrition.[2]
+Parents and caregivers must utilize a team of professionals to help with the child’s feeding needs and nutrition.

 If your child with cerebral palsy struggles to eat, talk to your pediatrician.
-They can direct you to the right experts and help you come up with a solution.
+They can direct you to the right experts and help you develop a solution.

 Lifelong Financial Assistance for Your Child's Birth Injury